oxygenxml/userguide/DITA/README.txt

 8. Don't use <filepath> for variables that happen to represent paths, use <varname>.
 Don't use <filepath> for field values that happen to be pathnames, particularly if they include editor variables that stand for directory names, use <codeph>.

-9. Don't use <uicontrol> for variable names just because the appear in the UI.
-Use <varname>
+9. Don't use <uicontrol> for variable names just because they appear in the UI, use <varname>.